irods/irods_docs/docs/system_overview/genquery.md

 iquery "select distinct COLL_NAME, count(distinct DATA_NAME) group by COLL_NAME"
 ```

-### Offsets and Limiting the size of a resultset
+### Offsets and Limiting the size of a result set

 By default, GenQuery2 will return a max of 256 rows if no limit is applied to the query.

-You can change the size of the resultset by specifying a `LIMIT` or `FETCH FIRST N ROWS ONLY` clause.
+You can change the size of the result set by specifying a `LIMIT` or `FETCH FIRST N ROWS ONLY` clause.
 Both achieve the same outcome.

 For example: